 3. A Foodie Treat in the Muslim Quarter

 If you don’t visit Xi’an’s Muslim Quarter, you’ll be missing a trick.
 A thriving warren of narrow ancient streets dating back to the 7th century.
 It’s the ultimate foodie location in Xi’an.

-Packed with stalls and restaurants selling tempting dishes with ancient recipes, the sights, smells and tastes of the Muslim Quarter tantalise every sense.
+Packed with stalls and restaurants selling tempting dishes with ancient recipes, the sights, smells, and tastes of the Muslim Quarter tantalise every sense.
 The ridiculously cheap food is far more inspiring and authentic than a bland hotel meal.
 A visit here is the perfect way to end your day.

 Don’t worry if you don’t speak Chinese, as most of the stalls and restaurants have pictorial menus.
-With a bit of pointing, sign language and a smile, you’ll soon be eating amazing food that’s unlike any Chinese food you’ve experienced in the West!
+With a bit of pointing, sign language, and a smile, you’ll soon be eating amazing food that’s unlike any Chinese food you’ve experienced in the West!
 It’s so much better.

-One of the best ways to experience the Muslim Quarter is to join an experienced local guide, on a foodie walking tour.
+One of the best ways to experience the Muslim Quarter in Xi’an is to join an experienced local guide, on a foodie walking tour.
 We loved visiting food stalls offering new, exciting dishes, including cold noodles, mutton and bread pieces in soup, and glutinous rice and date cake.